-The new BRT vehicles will include Wi-Fi as well as other smart technology, including automated vehicle location (AVL), automated passenger counters (APC), automated voice annunciation (AVA), security cameras, Dedicated Short Range Communication (DSRC) devices, vehicle health monitoring, and predictive maintenance technology.
+The new BRT vehicles will include Wi-Fi as well as other smart technology, including automated vehicle location (AVL), automated passenger counters (APC), automated voice annunciation (AVA), security cameras, Dedicated Short Range Communication (DSRC) devices, vehicle health monitoring, collision avoidance systems, and predictive maintenance technology.
 Traffic signals will be upgraded with new mast arms, video detection systems, DSRC vehicle to infrastructure communications equipment, and GPS based transit signal priority at all intersections throughout the corridor.
 The traffic signal system will provide real-time collection of operational data, automatic notifications of signal malfunctions, and adaptive signal control, where appropriate.
-Memphis has installed modern fiber connections on Poplar Avenue, Union Avenue, Second Street, and BB King Boulevard.
-Timing coordination and signal preemption are in place on along the entire route.
-Transit priority devices have been installed along Poplar Avenue.
+Memphis has installed modern fiber optic cable connections on Poplar Avenue, Union Avenue, Second Street, and BB King Boulevard.
+Timing coordination and emergency vehicle signal preemption are in place along the entire route.
+Transit signal priority devices have been installed along Poplar Avenue.
 The DSRC devices will provide predictive traffic signal operations information to the BRT vehicle operators.

 As a part of the project, the City of Memphis is investing in new Complete Streets projects and a re-design of Union Avenue to create a multimodal street.
 Improvements will include additional pedestrian amenities, such as pedestrian signage, pedestrian count-down signals, high-visibility crosswalks, LED streetlighting, and pedestrian alerts.
-A series of planned investments in resurfacing projects, road diets, signalization projects, and pedestrian and streetscape improvements will create broad connectivity for residents to access the BRT line and provide the City with connections ripe for transit-oriented development.
-These connections are further enhanced by the introduction of Explore Bike Share stations.
-Explore Bike Share has already spurred significant interest in multimodal transportation since its launch this May.
-The specific investments include:
+A series of planned investments in resurfacing projects, road diets, traffic signal projects, and pedestrian and streetscape improvements will create broad connectivity for residents to access the BRT line and provide the City with connections ripe for transit-oriented development.